sovity/edc-ce/extensions/edc-ui-config/README.md

 ## Why does this extension exist?

 By not having to repeat ourselves when configuring the EDC UI, we save time and reduce the risk of errors.

-This extension was created when we decided to add more information to the EDC UI, which would have required us to update the EDC UI configuration in many places.

 ## License